LINKS on MEDICAL ERRORS

 Home page > This MEDICAL ERROR LINKS page

-the late 1800's.
-An earliest attribution is to Hippocrates,
+An earliest attribution is to Hippocrates, circa 400 B.C.

-statement by Hippocrates that used to be (!) common in American medical texts.
+that USED TO BE common in American medical texts.

 Where I'm Coming From (Background info) :